List of Marvel Comics characters: W: Dorothy Walker

 Dorothy Walker is a character in Marvel Comics.
 She was created by Stuart Little and Ruth Atkinson and first appeared in Miss America Magazine #2 (November 1944).
 She was reintroduced in The Defenders #89 (November 1980) by David Michelinie and Mike Harris as a radical departure from her conception.

 Dorothy Walker is introduced as Betty Walker, the doting mother of Patsy Walker.
 This existence is revealed to have been a comic book written by Dorothy and loosely inspired by the teenage Patsy's life.
 Because of this Patsy was cared for by their housekeeper Dolly Donahue.
 While Dorothy bathes in the success of her comic, Patsy loathes it and their relationship is heavily strained.
 When she divorces her husband, Joshua, she gets custody of Patsy and her brother Mickey due to her wealth.

 Dorothy does not approve of Patsy's marriage to Buzz Baxter and when the two end up divorcing, Dorothy loses contact with her daughter.
 Years later, Dorothy is stricken with cancer and dies before she is able to see Patsy again.
 Patsy realizes that despite her mother's sometimes cold attitude towards her, she was doing everything she could to forgive her.
 Unbeknownst to her, Dorothy attempted to make a deal with the demon Avarrish.
 In exchange for Patsy's soul, Dorothy would be restored to life without cancer.
 However, Avarrish fails and Dorothy remains dead.

 Dorothy Walker in other media

 Dorothy Walker appears in Jessica Jones, portrayed by Rebecca De Mornay.
 This version is a talent agent and has a much more abusive relationship with her daughter.

 Walking Stiletto

 The Walking Stiletto is a robot supervillain created by Stan Lee, John Romita, Sr., and Sal Buscema, first appeared in Captain America #114 (June 1969).
 Within the context of the stories, the Walking Stiletto is a creation and agent of AIM.
 When Sharon Carter attacks a group of AIM leaders, they release the Stiletto to attack her, but she is saved by Captain America and Rick Jones, who destroy the robot.
 Many years later, the Walking Stiletto is among the robotic collection of the Reanimator, who unleashes it on Wolverine and Nova.
 Wolverine eviscerates the Walking Stiletto, rendering it inoperative.

-During the "Iron Man 2020" event, Walking Stiletto joins the A.I.
+In the "Iron Man 2020" storyline, Walking Stiletto joins the A.I.
 Army.

+Wall

+The Wall is a supervillain created by Thomas Whedon, Jean Thomas, Winslow Mortimer, Mike Esposito, and Tony Mortellaro, first appearing in Spidey Super Stories #8 (1975).
+Real name Joshua Waldemeyer, a former high school student with an after-school job assisting a bricklayer.
+In a bricklaying accident collapsing on Waldemeyer, it transformed him into "The Wicked Wall" and lead to a life of crime.
+The Wall interrupts a Mets baseball game which Spider-Man is attending and the two fight only to be kicked out of the stadium for being on the game field.

+In 2021 for April Fools' Day, the Wall was jokingly announced as a playable character for Marvel Strike Force.